Koh Samui Entry Requirements

 Restricted Items

-• Plants and plant products - require phytosanitary certificates.
-Soil is prohibited.
+• Plants and plant products - requires phytosanitary certificate

 Health Requirements